uhrm/dragster/README.md

 In Stella's debugger prompt run:

-    exec scripts/demo
+    exec scripts/demo demo

+This should create 524 screenshots and one dump file in folder `data/`.

 ## Creating an interactive SVG info-graphic

     python3.6 plot.py demo

-This should create an SVG file in folder `docs/plots/`.
+This should create an SVG file in folder `pages/plots/`.